All Episodes

 They get even more radical.

-They've been worried about masking it and covering it up now.
+They're not even worried about masking it and covering it up now.

 And the media has become the same.

-With the fall of the media monopoly brought about by this program and now Fox News and all the other new media, the blogs and everything else.
+With the fall of the media monopoly brought about by this program and now Fox News and all the other new media, the blogs and everything else, the drive-by media has now decided where they're not going to fake it either.

-They're going to admit that they've always chosen sides, and they're going to be very open about the side they've chosen.
+They're going to admit that they've always chosen sides and they're going to be very open about the side they've chosen.

 It doesn't matter.